-Black & Decker presents this compact and powerful trimmer that operates using a 40V battery.
-You can use the Power Command to control the power against the run time of the 13 inch cutting swath, to get optimal performance.
+Black & Decker presents this compact and powerful cordless trimmer that operates using a 40V battery.
+You can use the Power Command to control the power against the run time of the 13-inch cutting swath, to get optimal performance.

 Trimmer is part of a series of tools and works with 36V and 40V Max tools.
-As part of a special offer, Black & Decker is providing a pack of 3 spools with this trimmer, so you never run out of line.
+As part of a special offer, Black & Decker is providing a pack of 3 spools with this best cordless weed eater, so you never run out of line.

 - bundle pack features 3 pack replacement spool,